MOJTABAFA/ECG2AF_App/README.md

   Use auto-scaling to dynamically allocate resources:
   - **AWS Auto Scaling, GCP Autoscaler, and Azure VM Scale Sets:**
     Each provides automatic scaling capabilities, monitoring traffic to adjust the number of instances to match demand, helping handle unexpected traffic spikes.

-5. Serverless Architectures for On-Demand Processing
 ---
+*5. Serverless Architectures for On-Demand Processing*

 - **Serverless Functions:**
   Use serverless functions, such as **AWS Lambda**, **Google Cloud Functions**, and **Azure Functions**, for processing individual files.
 These functions offer scalable, cost-effective solutions that adapt to fluctuating workloads without requiring dedicated servers.
 They can be triggered by events like file uploads, ensuring that resources are used only when needed, optimizing cost and flexibility.